buehlems/sma_web/README.md

 sma_web
 =======

+## This branch is under development and may not run properly.
+## Current goal: get an energy model running to avoid WLAN transfers to the web server.

 Arduino SMA Monitor and Web Publisher with TLG10UA03 or TLN13UA06 Wifi and Seedstudio v1 or HC-05 Bluetooth Module